-Also, don’t use if your headaches become worse or you notice dizziness, nausea, or difficulty breathing.
+Also, don’t use it if your headaches become worse or you notice dizziness, nausea, or difficulty breathing.

 Essential oils are absolutely an effective method for treating migraine pain.

-If you are willing to give them a shot, you will likely find they help reduce the immediate pain, stop a migraine all together, and perhaps even reduce the frequency you have them.
+If you are willing to give them a shot, you will likely find they help reduce the immediate pain, stop a migraine altogether, and perhaps even reduce the frequency you have them.